Sopel is designed to run with Python 2.7 or 3.3+. (Note: The next major version, Sopel 8, will require Python 3.6+.)

 - pytz - remind, clock, seen, tell

-- requests - [many].
-Used by nearly every module that needs to talk to a web service.
+- requests - used by nearly every plugin that needs to talk to a web service.
+This includes both built-in and third-party plugins; you probably should just install this one.

 - xmltodict - bugzilla, search